JakubOchnik/cuda-mandelbrot/README.md

 A CUDA and OpenCV-based program which generates a visual representation of Mandelbrot set.

 ## How to use it?
-In order to modify program parameters, you need to modify the ```params.h``` file.
+The whole execution process is defined by macros.
-Whole program execution process is defined by macros.
+In order to modify program parameters, you only need to modify the ```params.h``` file.
 ```
 WIDTH			- width of the output image
 HEIGHT			- height of the output image